-Your body only turns to fat as an energy source when there’s not enough Glucose (stored as Glycogen).
+Your body only turns to fat as a primary energy source when there’s not enough Glucose (Glycogen).

 When you eat a meal, you have plenty of Glucose to be used as energy.
-When you haven’t eaten in a while though–and your Insulin levels are low–your body must turn towards fat for its energy needs.
+When you haven’t eaten in a while though–and your Insulin levels are low–your body must turn towards fat to fulfill its energy needs.

 Insulin levels low = more fat burned